 'Ad Parnassum', 1932 (oil on board)

-The Swiss artist Paul Klee took part in the second Der Blaue Reiter exhibition.
+Paul Klee, a Swiss artist, took part in the second Der Blaue Reiter exhibition.
 Through the influence of Kandinsky, Marc and Macke, Klee became interested in the abstract use of color.
 Klee, like Kandinsky was a talented musician and the relationship between art and music was a driving force in his art.
-The painting above illustrates this link between the arts.
+His painting 'Ad Parnassum' (1932) illustrates this link between the arts.

 The title 'Ad Parnassum' (towards Parnassus) refers to both Mount Parnassus (the home of the Muses - the nine goddesses of the arts in Greek mythology) and 'Gradus Ad Parnassum' (the Path to Parnassus - the name of a classic 18th century textbook on musical counterpoint).
 The bold triangle at the top of the picture represents Mount Parnassus, the orange circle symbolizes the sun and the arch at the bottom indicates the door to the temple.
 The most important element of this painting is the way that Klee uses color to express a musical idea.
 The underpainted patches of background colors are like the deep base chords of a musical composition while the brighter mosaic-like surface of dots act like a counterpoint to complete the harmony.